 -- Always point the firearm in a safe direction—this is dependent upon the environment and circumstances

--- Keep your finger off the trigger unless you are intentionally firing a shot
+-- Keep your finger off the trigger and out of the trigger guard unless you are intentionally firing a shot

 -- Be sure of your target and what is beyond it

 To start your dry practice: Unload your pistol in a different room from the one where you plan to dry practice.
 I always use the mnemonic MRI (magazine, rack, inspect) for loading and unloading.

 First -- assume a proper grip on the pistol (trigger finger properly indexed) and point pistol in a safe direction.
 Then apply MRI as follows:

 R – Rack: (Pull) the slide to the rear and lock it to the rear

 I -- Inspect: Visually and physically confirm that the pistol is in fact unloaded.

 Place the unloaded pistol in a holster or case for transport to the room where you plan to do your dry practice.
 There must be no live ammunition in the same room where you are doing dry practice.